PIVX-Project/PIVX-SPMT/README.md

 <img src="doc/img/33.png" width="670"><br>

 <p>Then select all proposals you'd like to vote on, clicking on the corresponding row in the table.<br>
-The toal number of proposals selected is shown in the bottom right corner</p>
+The total number of proposals selected is shown in the bottom right corner</p>

 <img src="doc/img/34.png" width="670"><br>